Link to this sectionUnderstanding End-to-End Detection in Ultralytics YOLO26#

 Most export formats support end-to-end inference out of the box, including ONNX, TensorRT, CoreML, OpenVINO, TFLite, TF.js, and MNN.

-The following formats do not support end-to-end and automatically fall back to the one-to-many head: NCNN, RKNN, PaddlePaddle, ExecuTorch, IMX, and Edge TPU.
+The following formats do not support end-to-end and automatically fall back to the one-to-many head: NCNN, RKNN, PaddlePaddle, ExecuTorch, IMX, Edge TPU, and Qualcomm QNN.

-TensorRT supports end-to-end, but it is auto-disabled when exporting with int8=True on TensorRT ≤10.3.0.
+TensorRT supports end-to-end, but it is auto-disabled when exporting with int8=True on TensorRT 10.3.0 on JetPack 6.

 End-to-end detection provides significant deployment benefits with minimal impact on accuracy: